ChargerHelp raises $2.75M to keep EV chargers working – TechCrunch

 The coming wave of electric vehicles will require more than thousands of charging stations.
 In addition to being installed, they also need to work — and today, that isn’t happening.

-If a station doesn’t send out an error or a driver doesn’t report it network providers might never know there’s even a problem.
+If a station doesn’t send out an error or a driver doesn’t report it, network providers might never know there’s even a problem.
 Kameale C. Terry, who co-founded ChargerHelp!, an on-demand repair app for electric vehicle charging stations, has seen these issues firsthand.

 One customer assumed that poor usage rates at a particular station was due to a lack of EVs in the area, Terry recalled in a recent interview.
 That wasn’t the problem.